Why You Don't Need To Do 'Base' Training

 Numerous studies have shown (see reference at the end of the article) that when athletes with a fixed amount of training time switch from training that includes high intensity efforts to only low intensity training, they actually see a decrease in critical metrics like VO2 max (your body's maximum ability to utilise oxygen).
 Training only works when your body is subjected to a new stress that it hasn’t encountered before.
 Training stress triggers adaptation and improvements in fitness.
 Only when you present your body with a different challenge will it make changes to become stronger and more efficient.
 If you’re a seasoned Sufferlandrian with a few years of riding under your belt, then doing a few 10 hour weeks of nothing but Long Slow Distance rides will only de-train you.
 You’re riding a lot, but you’re getting slower.
 If you’re going to keep your title of Sufferlandrian Speed Demon come spring, you can’t afford that.

-Many unfortunate souls have convinced themselves that doing high volume weekends during the winter is enough to get those benefits from LSD riding.
-Sorry, that's not going to work.
+Many unfortunate souls have convinced themselves that doing low-intensity, high volume weekends during the winter is enough to get those benefits from LSD riding.
+Sorry to break it to you, but that's not going to work.
 For LSD riding to really work you need to be hitting those big days at least five times a week.
 So hitting your weekends hard and riding once or twice during the week for an hour isn't going to cut it.

 What you should be doing in the off-season

-The question then becomes, “How should I be suffering over the off season?”
+The question then becomes, “How should I be training over the winter?”
 Well, your off-season training should include:

 - Sessions that really push you to your limits (Nine Hammers, anyone?)